sabbey37/docs-cloud-cache/docs/delete-instance.md

----
-title: Deleting a Service Instance
+# Deleting a Service Instance
----

 You can delete service instances using the cf CLI.
 Before doing so, you must remove any existing service keys and app bindings.